rotundasoftware/cartero/README.md

 * `assetTypesToConcatenate` (default: [ 'style' ]) - A subset of `assetTypes` that should be concatenated into bundles.
 Note JavaScript files are special cased and are always both included and bundled.
 * `outputDirUrl` (default: '/') - The base url of the output directory.
 * `appTransforms` (default: undefined) - An array of [transform modules](https://github.com/substack/module-deps#transforms) names / paths or functions to be applied to all packages in directories in the `appTransformDirs` array.
-* `appTransformDirs` (default: [ viewsDir ]) - `appTransforms` are applied to any packages that are within one of the directories in this array.
+* `appTransformDirs` (default: [ parcelsDir ]) - `appTransforms` are applied to any packages that are within one of the directories in this array.
 (The recursive search is stopped on `node_module` directories.)
 * `packageTransform` (default: undefined) - A function that transforms package.json files before they are used.
-The function should be of the signature `function( pkgJson, path )` and return the parsed, transformed package object.
+The function should be of the signature `function( pkgJson, pkgPath )` and return the parsed, transformed package object.
 This feature can be used to add default values to package.json files or alter the package.json of third party modules without modifying them directly.
 * `sourceMaps` (default: false) - Enable js source maps (passed through to browserify).
 * `watch` (default: false) - Reprocess assets and bundles (and meta data) when things change.
 * `postProcessors` (default: []) - An array of post-procesor functions or module names / paths.
 Post-processors should have the same signature as [transform modules](https://github.com/substack/module-deps#transforms).